-- As regards the objective review, the following sectors are deemed strategic (i.e., affecting public safety, public order or public health): (i) critical infrastructure (e.g., energy, transportation, water, health, media, data processing and storage, communications, aerospace, defence and electoral or financial); (ii) critical and dual-use technologies (including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defence, energy storage, quantum and nuclear technology, nanotechnology, biotechnology, key technologies for industrial leadership and skills, and technology developed via programmes and projects of particular interest for Spain, including telecommunications); (iii) supply of essential produce (in particular, energy, raw materials, strategic connectivity services and food safety); (iv) access to sensitive information; and (v) media. - As concerns the subjective review, the following investors are affected irrespective of the sector: (i) state-owned or controlled companies (whether directly or indirectly); (ii) those having already invested or participated in the sectors deemed strategic; and (iii) if there is a serious risk of the foreign investor exercising criminal or illegal activities, that affect public safety, public order or public health in Spain.
+- As regards the objective review, the following sectors are deemed strategic (i.e., affecting public safety, public order or public health): (i) critical infrastructure (e.g., energy, transportation, water, health, media, data processing and storage, communications, aerospace, defence and electoral or financial) as well as land and real estate vital to the use of such critical infrastructure; (ii) critical and dual-use technologies (including artificial intelligence, robotics, semiconductors, cybersecurity, aerospace, defence, energy storage, guantum and nuclear technology, nanotechnology, biotechnology, key technologies for industrial leadership and skills, and technology developed via programmes and projects of particular interest for Spain, including telecommunications); (iii) supply of essential produce (in particular, energy, raw materials, strategic connectivity services and food safety); (iv) access to sensitive information; and (v) media. - As concerns the subjective review, the following investors are affected irrespective of the sector: (i) state-owned or controlled companies (whether directly or indirectly); (ii) those having already invested or participated in the sectors deemed strategic in other EU Member States; and (iii) if there is a serious risk of the foreign investor undertaking criminal or illegal activities that affect public safety, public order or public health in Spain.

-- If the investment is worth less than EUR 5 million, a decision shall be issued in 30 business days. - If the investment is above such threshold, a decision shall be issued in six months.
+- If the investment is worth less than EUR 5 million, a decision shall be issued in 30 business days (investments worth less than EUR 1 million are exempt). - If the investment is above such threshold, a decision shall be issued in six months.